BackendStack21/restana/README.md

 }
 ```

+> See also:
+> Running restana service as a lambda using AWS SAM at https://github.com/jkyberneees/restana-serverless

 ## Cloud Functions for Firebase Integration
 `restana` restana based services can also run as Cloud Functions for Firebase 🚀
 ```js